 CO2 and HPA Paintball Tanks

 One of the most commonly asked questions we get in paintball is “What is the difference between CO2 and high pressure air (HPA) tanks and which is better?”
 Or “Do you fill CO2 or HPA tanks?“.
-Vintage Paintball does NOT fill CO2 tanks.
+Vintage Paintball DOES fill HPA air tanks.
+We do NOT fill CO2 tanks.
 In fact, CO2 tanks have not been used in paintball for almost a decade!
 To top that off there aren’t any paintball stores or paintball parks that currently fill CO2 near the Twin Cities, Minnesota or Wisconsin!
 Don’t let that Amazon package fool you!
-You need a high pressure paintball air tank to power your paintball gun and of course we fill those!
+You need a high pressure paintball air tank to power your paintball gun and of course we sell and fill those!
 We recommend looking at your local paintball store’s online store or stopping by your local paintball store during business hours to have an associate educate you!
-We always stock the latest and greatest high pressure paintball air tanks including: Tippmann, Ninja Paintball, and even Powerhouse!
+We always stock the latest and greatest high pressure paintball air tanks including: Tippmann Paintball, Ninja Paintball, and even Powerhouse Paintball!

 What Is CO2?